Timequake: Style

 The novel is divided into 63 chapters, seemingly arbitrarily.
 A new chapter rarely offers any sort of "break" with a previous one; in most cases a thought which was being discussed at the conclusion of the previous chapter continues uninterrupted in the next; chapter breaks are thus used no differently from paragraph breaks.
 Timequake, like many Vonnegut works, features a large number of double-spaced paragraph breaks and triple asterisks within each chapter, creating a constant sense of the author pausing between paragraphs.

 Though his tone is largely cynical throughout Timequake, Vonnegut frequently makes use of various light-hearted sayings, such as "Hold on to your hats!" or "Get a load of this!" when segueing between ideas.
 Several phrases are likewise continually repeated, such as "ting-a-ling" and "he's up in heaven now."

-Allusions in other works/similarity to other works

-The Art Brut song "Late Sunday Evening" uses Trout's mantra "You were sick, but now you're well again, and there's work to do" as its refrain.